SayantanKumar/ISBI_MoPoE/README.md

 - **multimodal_VAE.py** - Implements the architecture for mmVAE MOPOE including the modality-specific encoders and decoders, Product-of-Experts (PoE), and multimodal ELBO loss functions

 - **training.py** - Training all models including proposed method and baselines as shown in Table 1.
+Model configurations for multimodal and unimodal VAEs are available in the configs folder.

+All models were trained using Adam optimizer with hyperparameters as follows: epochs = 500, learning rate = 10^−5, batch size = 64 and latent dimensions in the range [5,10,15,20].
+The encoder and decoder networks have 2 fully-connected layers of sizes 64, 32 and 32, 64 respectively.

 ## Performance evaluation